 Toronto is an expensive city to live in!
-Here I have provided a breakdown of what it will cost you to live in Toronto, Ontario!
+Here I have provided a breakdown of what it will cost you to live in the city!
 I have also provided some guidance on how you can reduce your living expenses.

 Cost of housing in Toronto